LassoSoft/LassoGuide/lasso_guide_source/language/error-handling.rst

 The `handle` methods will be executed if a logical error occurs while Lasso is processing a page.
 However, the returned result will be an error message rather than the output of the page.
-Code within the `handle` capture can redirect the user to another page using `redirect_url` or can replace the contents of the page being served.
+Code within the `handle` capture block can redirect the user to another page using `redirect_url` or can replace the contents of the page being served.

 There are two ways to use `handle` methods within a Lasso page: